 After weeks of consultation and decision making, your lightsaber will be ready.
 Post that video everywhere!
 Present your explainer video on your social media sites, embed it into your homepage, and send it to customers via email.
 If your video goes viral, you’ll never need to advertise again.

-To get the most out of your video, include live links and contact information in your email or video description boxes.
+To get the most out of your tech explainer video, include live links and contact information in your email or video description boxes.
 Your video’s “call to action” should be easy to spot or even accessible right from the video.

 Social Media Response